 1. Google Public DNS

-Google’s own DNS product is also free.
+Google’s own DNS product is also a free DNS server.
 It focuses on “speed, security, and validity of results.”
 It only offers DNS resolution and caching — there is no site-blocking with Public DNS.

 2. OpenDNS

 Owned by Cisco, OpenDNS has two free options: Family Shield and Home.
-Family Shield is good for parents who want to make sure their kids can’t access inappropriate content.
+Family Shield is good for parents who want to ensure their kids can’t access inappropriate content.
 Home focuses on internet safety and performance.

 3. Quad9